 Is this all due to real business performance of the Association in the year?

-This years accounting surplus of £6.4m includes an actuarial gain of £4.7m on the pension scheme.
+This year’s accounting surplus of £6.4m includes an actuarial gain of £4.7m on the pension scheme.
 This actuarial gain relates to the revaluation of the assets and liabilities of our pension schemes at the year-end and is a valuation movement rather than real income surplus.
 This compares to a loss of £2.7m in the previous year on this pension valuation.
 The surplus for the year before this actuarial charge was £1.7m compared to £1.3m last year.

 The statement also includes £2m of grants which we received in the prior financial years as cash and these are released as income over the grants lifespan.